San Bruno station (Caltrain): Grade separation

 In 2010, construction began on the San Bruno Grade Separation Project, which included new elevated tracks and a new elevated station over San Bruno Avenue, approximately 2300 ft north of the Sylvan Avenue station; the project included separating the existing at-grade road crossings at San Bruno, San Mateo, and Angus avenues, and would add pedestrian crossings at Sylvan, the station, and Euclid/Walnut.
 Tracks would be elevated by 18 ft while the roads would be depressed by 4 ft.
 A monumental arch was planned over San Bruno Avenue, initially as a symbolic gateway to San Bruno on the east side of the new station, then repurposed as a tied-arch pedestrian bridge, but it has not yet been implemented.
 The elevated structure would be built wide enough to accommodate four tracks.
 Because the grade separation structures were built directly over the BART extension to the San Francisco International Airport, engineered fill was used with a density of 35 lb/ft2, less than 1/3 the weight of the soil being removed.

 Under the original schedule, preliminary work was to begin in October or November 2010, including construction of temporary shoofly tracks and utility work, and the new structures would be built between spring 2011 and summer 2012.
 The budget was million, provided as a mixture of county (authorized by Measure A), state, and federal funds.
 In October 2010, trains began stopping at a temporary station at Georgia Avenue.
 Trains began using the new elevated tracks on May 26, 2013, and the new station opened on April 1, 2014.
-HNTB won the "Transportation Project of the Year" award from the San Francisco Section of the American Society of Civil Engineers in 2014 for the San Bruno Grade Separation, although the project also has attracted criticism for failing to resolve a relatively sharp curve and excessive costs with few passenger benefits.